Blockstream/gdk/docs/source/gdk-json.rst

 :pointer: For user wallet addresses, the address number/final number in the address derivation path.
 :pt_idx: Deprecated, will be removed in a future release.
 :satoshi: The amount of the input in satoshi.
-:script_type: Deprecated, will be removed in a future release.
 :subaccount: For user wallet addresses, the subaccount this output belongs to, or ``0``.
 :subtype: For ``"address_type"`` ``"csv"``, the number of CSV blocks used in the receiving scriptpubkey.